giancambo/benperk.github.io/README.md

-# benperk.github.io
-I am going to place all my articles here and see how it and where it goes.
+A place where all my articles will live, let's how it works and where it goes.

 [Here](https://benperk.github.io/msdn/) you will find my MSDN blogs, articles and trainings